alcidesrh/laravel-generic-resource/readme.md

-## A Generic and Laravel Resource and ResourceCollection
+## A generic Laravel Resource and ResourceCollection

 **Basic use**